Grand Teton Training

 What You Need to Know

 An appropriate level of both cardiovascular and motor fitness is required of all climbers.
 Cardiovascular fitness refers to the ability of your heart and lungs to supply oxygen to your muscles during exercise.
 Motor fitness refers to your strength, endurance, agility, and balance.
+Aerobic training will prepare you for the steep hiking, agility and balance work will help you move through technical terrain efficiently, and strength training will prepare you for the technical climbing.

 Your goal is to train to a point where you will be comfortable on the climb as described above.
 For most climbers, the climb involves approximately 6 hours of uphill hiking on the first day, and the second day is typically 4-5 hours to the summit, 2-4 hours back down to our basecamp, and 4-7 hours back to the trailhead.